andrew-templeton/cfn-lambda/README.md

 ```
 var CfnLambda = require('cfn-lambda');

-// All properties required except for NoUpdate handler.
-// Scroll below to see how each handler is defined.

 exports.handler = CfnLambda({

-  Create: Create,
+  Create: Create, // Required function
-  Update: Update,
+  Update: Update, // Required function
-  Delete: Delete,
+  Delete: Delete, // Required function

+  // Any of following to validate resource Properties
+  // If you do not include any, the Lambda assumes any Properties are valid.
+  // If you define more than one, the system uses all of them in this order.
-  Validate: Validate,
+  Validate: Validate,     // Function
+  Schema: Schema,         // JSONSchema v4 Object
+  SchemaPath: SchemaPath, // Array path to JSONSchema v4 JSON file
+  // end list

-  NoUpdate: NoUpdate
+  NoUpdate: NoUpdate // Optional

 });
 ```